San Jose Sharks Logo

 San Jose Sharks Emblem

-According to another version, the emblem triangle denotes the major conurbation centers of the Bay Area: Oakland, San Francisco, and San Jose.
-Despite the differences of opinion, it all comes down to the fact that the logo contains encrypted objects indicating the team’s territorial affiliation.
-In turn, the hockey stick allows you to identify the sport, and the shark symbolizes fearlessness, speed, and determination.
+According to another version, the emblem’s triangle indicates the Bay Area’s main conurbation centers: Oakland, San Francisco, and San Jose.
+Despite the disagreements, everything boils down to the fact that the emblem contains encoded objects indicating the team’s territorial affiliation.
+In turn, the hockey stick allows for the identification of the sport, and the shark symbolizes fearlessness, speed, and determination.

 San Jose Sharks Symbol

-The San Jose Sharks emblem is not supplemented with any inscriptions – it does not even have the city’s abbreviation, which is traditionally used by other clubs.
-The designer decided to focus on the drawing, for which he chose a catchy palette.
-This is not to say that the colors are unnaturally bright, but their combination is still eye-catching.
+The San Jose Sharks emblem is not supplemented with any inscriptions – it doesn’t even have the city’s abbreviation, traditionally used by other clubs.
+The designer decided to focus on the drawing, for which he chose a striking palette.
+It can’t be said that the colors are unnaturally bright, but their combination still attracts attention.

-Black and turquoise suggest that the shark is underwater in the shade, while orange eyes give an image of hidden danger.
-The hockey stick is painted the same orange.
+Black and teal suggest that the shark is underwater in the shadow, and the orange eyes create an image of hidden danger.
+The hockey stick is painted in the same orange color.
 The teeth are white, as is the inside of the triangle.
-The main shades that are present on the logo: Pantone 152 C and Pantone 3155 C.
+The main shades present in the logo are Pantone 152 C and Pantone 3155 C.

 San Jose Sharks color codes